sdv-dev/SDV/docs/user_guides/single_table/handling_constraints.rst

         columns=['employee_id', 'company']
     )

-UniqueCombinations Constraint
+FixedCombinations Constraint
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The next constraint that we will explore is the ``UniqueCombinations``
+The next constraint that we will explore is the ``FixedCombinations``
 constraint.

 This Constraint class can handle the situation number 1 indicated above,